What are the key terms to know when discussing propane vehicles and their fueling infrastructure?

 It is important to know how to talk the talk" when it comes to propane vehicles and infrastructure.
 Becoming familiar with the terms below will help you better understand these vehicles and the associated fueling infrastructure so you can ask the right questions and make informed decisions.

 Propane is a clean-burning, domestically produced alternative fuel that can power light-, medium-, and heavy-duty vehicles.
 The fuel is a colorless, odorless liquid that is stored under pressure.
 An odorant, ethyl mercaptan, is added to the fuel for leak detection.
-Propane is also known as liquefied petroleum gas or liquefied propane gas (LPG), or propane autogas.
+Propane is also known as liquefied petroleum gas (LPG).
 In the United States, these terms are used interchangeably.

 Propane vehicles work much like spark-ignited gasoline vehicles.
 The fuel is stored as a liquid in a relatively low-pressure tank (about 150 pounds per square inch).
 There are two types of propane fuel systems:

 - Vapor-Injected Systems: Liquid propane travels along a fuel line into the engine compartment.
 The supply of propane to the engine is controlled by a regulator or vaporizer, which converts the liquid propane to a vapor.
 The vapor is then fed to a mixer located near the intake manifold where it is metered and mixed with filtered air before being drawn into the combustion chamber and burned to produce power, similar to gasoline.
 An example is the Alliance AutoGas Prins bi-fuel system.

 - Liquid Propane Injection Systems: Propane is not vaporized.
 Instead, it is injected into the combustion chamber in liquid form.
 Examples are the CleanFUEL USA and Roush CleanTech technologies.

 Propane vehicles are available in the following configurations: